cirosantilli/db/mysql.md

 - `PRIMARY KEY`
 - `FULLTEXT`

 Searches without indexes take $log(n)$ worst case since they mean looking up every row of the table.

-Indexed searches can be done either in $O(log(n))$ or even $O(1)$ since they are implemented as B-trees or as a hash maps of values to positions.
+Indexed searches can be done either in $O(log(n))$ or $O(1)$ since they are implemented as B-trees or as a hash maps of values to positions.

 As of 5.5, the only engine that supports hash is `MEMORY`.
-Index type can be specified via `USING {BTREE|HASH}`. `USING` is ignored in case that the engine does not support the index type.
+Index type can be specified via `USING {BTREE|HASH}`.
+`USING` is ignored in case that the engine does not support the index type.

+Because of the nature of the indexes, a hash index is only useful for `=` comparison, while a `BTREE` can also be used for `<`, `>` and `LIKE`.

 Each index speeds up searches on the row or the rows it covers.
 A single table may have more than one index for different columns.

 Every data type can be used on indexes, but there are limits on how many bytes can be used for an index, so `TEXT` and `BLOB` types require that the number of bytes to be used be specified.

-###index name
+### Index name

 Every index has an unique name.